Markf1994/segretaria-digitale-backend/README.md

 If deploying with Docker, the provided `Dockerfile` installs `wkhtmltopdf` prior to installing packages.

+### Troubleshooting CORS

+Set the `CORS_ORIGINS` environment variable to a comma-separated list of allowed origins, for example `https://example.com,https://app.example.com`.
+Two common pitfalls are omitting the domain entirely and leaving trailing slashes after the origin URL.
+When `CORS_ORIGINS` is not set, the API defaults to `"*"`, which is appropriate only for local development.

 ## Dashboard endpoint

 The `/dashboard/upcoming` route aggregates local events, personal todos and